Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_motion_surveillance/readme.md

 - **Serial Terminal Configuration:**
     - Open a standard terminal application on the computer (like Hyper-terminal or Tera Term) and configure the virtual COM port.
     - Set the serial baud rate to **115200** baud in the terminal application.
-    - An initial image ( IMAGE_0.jpg ) of the field of view is captured and stored before motion detection begins for future reference (shown inside blue box in the following image).
+    - Before motion detection begins, an initial image (IMAGE_0.jpg) of the field of view is captured and stored for future reference as shown in the terminal logs below.
-    - Further capturing and storing of images is performed only if motion is detected, as shown in the image.
+    - Further capturing and storing of images is only performed if motion is detected, as depicted in the image.

     <img src = "images/output_01.png" width="989" height="770" align="middle">